fusioncharts/dev_centre_docs/university/learn-how-to-export-a-dashboard-fusionexport.md

 ## Send Export request from Vue.js app

-Now that our backend is setup, let’s go ahead and add an Export Button ****in the file `**ExportHandle.vue**` file, which on-click exports the dashboard into PDF format.
-As explained earlier, this should send a request to **/export/dashboard-download.** The request should include chart configurations and other details like header text.
+Now that our backend is setup, let’s go ahead and add an Export Button in the file `ExportHandle.vue` file, which on-click exports the dashboard into PDF format.
+As explained earlier, this should send a request to `/export/dashboard-download`.
+The request should include chart configurations and other details like header text.

 ```html
                 <button